77flyy/Cobra/README.md

 <img src="https://github.com/FLOCK4H/Cobra/blob/main/imgs/cobra_banner.png" />

 > [!IMPORTANT]
-> To keep the open-source environment healthy, there are no fees, nor ads included in the repo.
+> This software is free of any charge & open-source, there are no fees, nor ads included in the repo.
 > </br>
 > Consider feeding the Cobra if the project comes useful.
 > </br>
-> Wallet: **FL4CKfetEWBMXFs15ZAz4peyGbCuzVaoszRKcoVt3WfC**
+> Wallet: `FL4CKfetEWBMXFs15ZAz4peyGbCuzVaoszRKcoVt3WfC`

 # Cobra

 **Off-chain DeX router on Solana.
-Can grind a custom vanity key (e.g. `FL4CKfetEWBMXFs15ZAz4peyGbCuzVaoszRKcoVt3WfC`), find a market for a mint to swap on, find a pool with sufficient liquidity, swap on supported markets below, and more...**
+Can grind a custom vanity key (e.g. `FL4CKfetEWBMXFs15ZAz4peyGbCuzVaoszRKcoVt3WfC`), find a market for a mint to swap on, find a pool with sufficient liquidity, swap on supported markets, and more...**

 **Supported Solana Markets:**